-The Company generally distributes, net of costs, the interest, dividends and income from investment fund units received on behalf of the Fund.
+The Company generally distributes, net of costs, the interest and dividends - taking into account the appropriate income equalisation - received on behalf of the Fund.
 Capital gains and other income may also be used for distributions.

 The final distribution takes place within four months of the financial year-end.
 In addition, the Company may carry out interim distributions during the year.
 The interim distribution amount is at the discretion of the Company.
 The Company is not obliged to distribute all distributable income accumulated up to the date of the interim distribution; it may carry ordinary income forward to the next interim distribution date.